-During the year, the Company acquired six Tanzanian prospecting licences through the acquisition of Edenville International (Tanzania) Limited.
-The value of these intangible exploration assets acquired represents the fair value of the consideration paid by Edenville Energy plc at the time of the acquisition of Edenville International Limited, the details of which are provided in note 16 below.
+The Company holds Tanzanian prospecting licences through its subsidiary, Edenville International (Tanzania) Limited.
+The value of these intangible exploration assets acquired represents the fair value of the consideration paid by Edenville Energy plc at the time of the acquisition of Edenville International Limited.

 The outcome of ongoing exploration and evaluation, and therefore whether the carrying value of exploration and evaluation assets will ultimately be recovered, is inherently uncertain.
 The directors have assessed the value of exploration and evaluation expenditure carried as intangible assets.
-In their opinion there has been no impairment loss to intangible exploration and evaluation assets in the period.
+In their opinion there has been no impairment loss to intangible exploration and evaluation assets in the period, other than the amounts charged to the income statement with regards to the Javan licences.
+The carrying value of these exploration and evaluation assets is £8,144,976 as at 31 December 2011.